Skip to Main Navigation | Skip

 More than 90 percent of UCM alums land jobs within six months of graduation!

-Domestic (US citizen, permanent resident, DACA) undergraduate students should select one of the following to apply for admission.
+U.S. citizens, permanent residents, and students covered under Deferred Action for Childhood Arrivals (DACA) should select one of the following to apply for admission.

 Apply as a freshman if you have not attempted any college coursework.
 Or, if you have attempted college coursework

 only during high school or the summer immediately following high school graduation.

 Apply as a transfer if you have graduated from high school (or completed GED/HiSET) and have attempted college work

 after the summer immediately following graduation (regardless of how few credits you have completed).

 Apply as a readmit if you previously attended UCM as a freshman or transfer student and want to return to complete your

 first undergraduate degree.
 If you were previously suspended/dismissed you must apply through the

 Dual Credit (High School)

 Apply as dual credit if you are in high school and have signed up to take classes that earn both high school and college